 No. The permit does not allow you to drive within the zone of any other schools included in the pilot.
 It does also not provide any exemptions to parking restrictions either within or outwith the zone.

-The permit will be valid for as long as the pilot project is in operation.
+The permit will be valid for as long as the restrictions are in force.

 No. The permit is only applicable to residents of the household to which it was allocated.